Tom Hunter (VC)

 Thomas Peck Hunter VC (6 October 1923 – 3 April 1945) was a British recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Background

 Thomas Hunter was born at Louise Margaret Hospital in Aldershot on 6 October 1923, one of five children of Ramsey and Mary Hunter (a former soldier and civil servant), who moved to Edinburgh shortly after his birth.
 Hunter attended Stenhouse Primary School and Tynecastle High School (where the poet Wilfred Owen had taught during recuperation in 1917) before becoming an apprentice stationer in Edinburgh.
-Hunter's sister lives in Edinburgh and his nephew, John Swinney, is the Cabinet Secretary for Covid Recovery and also Deputy First Minister of Scotland.
+Hunter's nephew, is Scottish First Minister John Swinney.

 Military career

 At the outbreak of the war he served in the Home Guard and was called up on 8 May 1942 for military service.
 He enlisted as a hostilities–only (HO) marine on 23 June 1942.
 He was promoted LCpl on 6 October 1943 and Temporary Cpl on 25 January 1945.